 The Virginia HEPC Telemedicine program provides low barrier telehealth services to individuals around Virginia who are seeking a cure for their hepatitis C. We offer patient navigation throughout the process with dedicated nursing staff.
 An infectious disease specialist provides the clinical care.
-Patients with cirrhosis will receive referrals and assistance with navigation to appropriate hepatology care.
+Patients with hepatitis B or cirrhosis will receive referrals and assistance with navigation to appropriate hepatology care.

 Prepare for the Appointment

 For the appointment the patient will need a smart device (e.g. smartphone, tablet, computer), a stable internet connection, a private quiet place for about 20-minutes with the infectious disease specialist via telehealth.
-HEPC staff works with a pharmacy to get the medication and monitors the patient throughout treatment.
+VA HEPC staff works with a pharmacy to get the medication and monitors the patient throughout treatment.

 After Treatment